+FORM Q

-FORM ISLAND COUNTY PLANNING AND COMMUNITY DEVELOPMENT
+ISLAND COUNTY PLANNING AND COMMUNITY DEVELOPMENT

-S APPLICATION FOR
+APPLICATION FOR

-SHORELINE VARIANCE/CONDITIONAL USE PERMIT
+SHORELINE DEVELOPMENT PERMIT

-You will use this form if you are proposing a new shoreline development that is located within 200 feet of the shoreline and that requires variation of an existing land use standard or that is listed as a conditional use in the shoreline regulations.
-All shoreline developments are classified as a Type II decision unless there is another development/activity proposed on the site that is classified as a Type III decision.
-In that case this shoreline development permit will be reviewed as a Type III decision.
-Type II and Type III decisions are processed differently.
+Use this form if proposing a new shoreline development that is located within 200 feet of the shoreline.
+All shoreline developments are classified as a TYPE II decision unless there is another development or activity on the site that is classified as a TYPE III decision.
+In that case this shoreline development permit would be reviewed as a TYPE III decision.
+TYPE II and TYPE III decisions are processed differently.

-☒ TYPE II DECISION - Complete the application questions as outlined in this form.
+- TYPE II DECISION - complete the application questions as outlined in this form.
 Island County staff will review the proposal and issue a decision.
-A public hearing is not required unless the decision is appealed.

-☒ TYPE III DECISION - All Type III Decisions require that a Pre-Application Conference be held no more than 6 months prior to submittal of this application.
-Many Type III Decisions require that a Community Meeting be held prior to submittal of this application.
+A public hearing is not required unless the decision is appealed. - TYPE III DECISION - All Type III Decisions require that a Pre-Application Conference be held no more than 6 months prior to submittal of the application.
+Many Type III Decisions require that a Community Meeting be held prior to submittal of the application.
 Island County staff will review the proposal and issue a recommendation to the Island County Hearing Examiner.
 The Hearing Examiner will conduct a public hearing and issue a formal decision.